urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 As an outlook, the current tutorial could be extended by replacing the Iris dataset with the much more modern **[Penguin dataset](https://github.com/mcnakhaee/palmerpenguins)** (original package for **R**: <cite data-cite="palmerpenguins_R_2020">Allison et al., 2020</cite> as well as adapted package for **Python**: <cite data-cite="palmerpenguins_Python_2020">Nakhaee, 2021</cite>).
 However, this would mean a fundamental reworking of all the steps in this tutorial.

 As explained above, the tutorial so far is limited to the introduction of the ML algorithms, the tools for data analysis, and the Python libraries and programming systems.
 In a further step, concrete hints could be given on how to build an own **real ML application** and how to generate a suitable dataset for classification.

+In the future, the **systematic process steps** of a typical ML workflow explained in the tutorial could form the **foundation** for possible **test guidelines**.
+These could be used to perform **reviews of industrial ML applications** - similar to the evaluation of the functional safety of control software.
 <!-- #endregion -->

 ## German summary